 8. Win conditions

-Each individual game adds 1 point to the National Team’s score.
+A 2-0 victory gives the winning party 3 points, and 0 points to the loser.
+A 2-1 victory gives the winning party 2 points, and 1 point to the loser.
 At the end of the three 1on1, and the 2on2, the National Team with the most points is declared winner.
-Even if a team wins a Nation War, all matches of that Nation War have to be completed, unless both teams agree otherwise.
+Even if a team wins a Nation War, all matches of that Nation War have to be completed, especially when every point counts (for example for the ranking).
 In case of a draw, a final 1on1 played in Bo1 (Ace Match), will take place to determine the winner, while the point won won’t count in order to prevent abuse.

-· Every player must own a legal copy of WarCraft III: The Frozen Throne to participate in W3NL.
+• Every player must own a legal copy of WarCraft III: The Frozen Throne or Warcraft III: Reforged to participate in W3NL.

-· Every player is asked to maintain an adequate level of respect and friendliness with the other players and the admins.
+• Every participants is asked to maintain an adequate level of respect and friendliness with the other players and the admins.
 Insults and unfair or disrespectful behaviour towards the admins and the other players will not be tolerated.